 You may be surprised by the speed with which you can refinance a mortgage after you bought your home or did your last home refinance.
 It can be a matter of months.

 But the rules vary from one type of mortgage to another.
-So read on to find what you personally can do.Click here for today's mortgage rates.
+So read on to find what you personally can do.Click here to see whether you're eligible to refinance.

 How often can you refinance?